glambengco/IBM-Data-Analyst/README.md

 # IBM-Data-Analyst
-Projects for IBM Data Analyst Professional Certificate
+This repository contains my projects for IBM Data Analyst Professional Certificate on Courswera.